peterborisov/Markdown/JS/API-HTTP-REST-WebService.md

 ## API Aplication Programming Interface

 > An API is the way to let software components to talk to each other.
-Give us access to additional functuinality.
+Give us access to additional functionality.

 <img src="./assets/api.png" width="500">